ptomulik/github-list-releases-action/README.md

 ### draft

 Allows selecting draft/non-draft releases.
-Suported values are ``false``, ``true`` and ``*``.
+Supported values are ``false``, ``true`` and ``*``.
 If missing or empty, allows releases with any draft status.

 ### prerelease

 Allows selecting prereleases/non-prereleases.
-Suported values are ``false``, ``true`` and ``*``.
+Supported values are ``false``, ``true`` and ``*``.
 If missing or empty, allows releases with any draft status.

 ### sort